Gnome777/capumon/README.md

 # Capumon Generation One

-This is a ROMhack of Pokémon Red and Blue.
+This is a ROMhack of Pokémon Blue.

 ### Description